vipersfly23/Lab1_ECE382_Her/README.md

 ###Conclusions/Lessons Learned

 In conclusion, the simple calculator imeplemented using assembly language was a success.
 High understanding of the if/then/else statements were enhanced and understanding of loops was reinforced.
 The program implemented all required functionality, along with the B-functionality of setting a ceiling and floor value, and the A functionality of adding the multiplication operation, that takes O(log(N)) instead of O(N).
 The program tested and passed all test cases presented.

+I became more profecient with assembly and comfortable with if/else/then statements and loops.
+I also learned the importance of debugging, taking my instructors advice definitely made this Lab a lot simplier.
+I also learned the importance of descriptive labels.
+By having descriptive labels, my program was a lot easier to follow and made debugging a lot easier.
+Overall this lab was a success.